 Transactors use their cards to make payments, but scrupulously pay off the balance each month.
-They use credit cards to boost their credit rating while also enjoying the perks and avoiding the interest.
-According to US debt statistics, transactors make up 29.4% of all credit card users.
-Dormants don’t use their credit cards often, making up 27.5% of the user base.
+They use credit cards to boost their credit rating while also enjoying the perks such as cash back rewards and avoiding the interest.
+According to US debt statistics, transactors make up 31.9% of all credit card users.
+Dormants don’t use their credit cards often, making up 24.0% of the user base.

 Revolvers are the real troublemakers, carrying a balance on their accounts and suffering the pain of interest rates.
 The more revolvers there are, the less healthy the debt economy is.
-Consumer debt statistics show that their numbers decreased 1% in the first quarter of 2017, but they still are 43% of users.
+Consumer debt statistics show that their numbers didn't change significantly over the last three years; their share is 44.1% of all credit card users.